soundarmoorthy/falcon/README.md

 ## What does it do

 Allows the upload of a zip file from simple HTML page to a ASP.
 NET Core web server using API.
 You can also use CURL to pose the zip file.
 In the server side, it unzip the file to a new folder (with a new guid) and then return the directory of the folder.

+**NOTE**
+As of now the application is configured to run as in-process from an IIS server.
+If you want to run it natively remove the `host.UseIIS()` statement in Program.cs

 ## How does it work

 The frontend is a simple HTML file served from a .NET Core web server running on Kestral.
 The server allows serving of static files and exposes a REST endpoint written in C# .NET Core.
-When the user uploads a file it's stored in the "contents" folder in bin\debug.
+When the user uploads a file it's stored in the "contents" folder in bin\debug (in development machine). and in <siteroot>\contents\ folder when run from a web server.
-**WordPress** and **Zendesk**.
-With [Handlebars templates](http://handlebarsjs.com/), you have full control over what you export.

 > Before starting to publish, you must link an account in the **Publish** sub-menu.